PaulKinlan/paul.kinlan.me/content/2017-01-01-exciting-times.markdown

 ---
+date: 2017-01-01
+description: There are lots of things happening on the web, and this is just a small list of what excites me.
 slug: 2017-exciting-times
-date: 2017-01-01
+summary: I'm really excited about the future of the web in 2017!
+There's so much happening, from Web Assembly and Web Components becoming widely available to improvements in media handling, CSS Grid, and the rise of headless Chrome.
+I'm particularly interested in how these advancements will make the web more consistent and less
+  \"lumpy\" for developers.
+I also see huge potential in progressive enhancement, accessibility, and better integration with host platforms through APIs like the Generic Sensor API and Web Share.
+With increased Service Worker adoption, a push for SSL everywhere, and the continued growth of mobile, the web is poised for an exciting year.
+tags:
+- web development
+- web assembly
+- web components
+- headless chrome
+- progressive enhancement
+- accessibility
+- media api
+- service workers
+- ssl
+- mobile web
-title: "Exciting times: 2017 and the web"
+title: 'Exciting times: 2017 and the web'
-description: "There are lots of things happening on the web, and this is just a small list of what excites me."
-tags: ["ffmpeg", "headless"]

 ---

 Happy new year!